A Personal History of Emotional Abuse

 “They would never believe that he’s such a monster when he’s at home and treats me so poorly.”

 “She’s very nice to everyone else.
 Why does she treat me so poorly?”

 “I love my partner and don’t want to leave, but I can’t live like this anymore.”

 “I’m afraid of how my husband’s emotional abuse is affecting our children.”

 “I’m scared that I won’t be able to make it on my own if I leave.”

 “My ex makes my life miserable.
 He is trying to destroy me.”

 My book, From Charm to Harm: The Guide to Spotting, Naming, and Stopping Emotional Abuse in Intimate Relationships is, to the best of my knowledge, the only one in the industry that gives people a language to describe emotional abuse tactics, effects, and contributors.
 The book is available from amazon.com, other online book retailers, and your favorite bookstores.

 My Therapist Credentials

-I am a Licensed Professional Counselor in the State of Georgia and a National Certified Counselor.
+I am a Licensed Professional Counselor in the State of Georgia, a National Certified Counselor and a Distance Credentialed Counselor.
 After graduating from Georgia State University, I worked as a licensed psychiatric clinician in the behavioral health division of Atlanta Medical Center.
 Since opening my private practice in 2009, I have treated hundreds of women, and some men, in individual and group therapy.
 I am a member of the Licensed Professional Counselors Association.
 I attend professional workshops and education courses on a regular basis to stay informed on the most effective methods of therapy.
 I am also an avid reader of books on therapeutic approaches, techniques, and outcomes.